MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Abstract

 \section{Abstract}

-Evaluation is important for multimodal generation tasks.
+Evaluation is important for multimodal generation tasks, while traditional multimodal evaluation metrics suffer from several limitations.
 With the rapid progress of MLLMs, there is growing interest in applying MLLMs to build general evaluation systems.
-However, existing work overlooks two aspects: (1) the development of evaluation capabilities for text-to-image (T2I) generation task, and (2) the incorporation of large-scale human evaluation data.
-In this paper, we introduce Minos-Corpus, a large-scale multimodal evaluation dataset that combines evaluation data from both human and GPT.
-The corpus contains evaluation data across both image-to-text(I2T) and T2I generation tasks.
-Based on this corpus, we propose Data Selection and Balance, Mix-SFT training methods, and apply DPO to develop Minos, a multimodal evaluation model built upon a 7B backbone.
-Minos achieves state-of-the-art (SoTA) performance among all open-source evaluation models of similar scale on the average of evaluation performance on all tasks, and outperforms all open-source and closed-source models on evaluation of T2I generation task.
-Extensive experiments demonstrate the importance of leveraging high-quality human evaluation data and jointly training on evaluation data from both I2T and T2I generation tasks.
+However, existing researches often simply collect large-scale evaluation data for training, while overlooking the quality of evaluation data.
+What's more, current proposed evaluation models often struggle to achieve consistently strong performance across both image-to-text (I2T) and text-to-image (T2I) tasks.
+In this paper, through rigorous quality control strategies, we construct a comprehensive multimodal evaluation dataset, \minosfinal, with evaluation samples across 15 datasets, for developing the multimodal evaluation model Minos with SFT and preference alignment training strategies.
+Notably, despite using less than half the scale of the training data of prior work, our model achieves state-of-the-art evaluation performance across 16 out-of-domain datasets covering both I2T and T2I tasks among all open-source multimodal evaluation models and remain competitive with closed-source models.
+Extensive experiments demonstrate the importance of leveraging quality control process, jointly training on evaluation data from both I2T and T2I generation tasks and further preference alignment.